parkerdavis1/agave-portfolio/content/blog/2024-03-birds-music-cognition/2024-03-birds-music.md

 <iframe src="https://macaulaylibrary.org/asset/125582211/embed" height="383" width="100%" frameborder="0" allowfullscreen></iframe>

 Visually you can see that each sound has a particular shape.
-You can interpret the spectrogram in relation to how we hear it: the thin dark horizontal lines are more "tone-like" and the rougher blurry looking sounds are more "noisy", etc.
+You can interpret the shapes in relation to how we hear it: the thin dark horizontal lines are more "tone-like" and the rougher blurry looking sounds are more "noisy", etc.

  <!-- With more of the spectral shape preserved and the tonal frequencies obscured using a filtering tool called a noise vocoder